 "The evil one approaches him to steal away what was sown in his mind." —Matthew 13:19

-How much of God's Word have you heard over the years at home, in church and school, through reading and teaching?
-How much of God's Word do you know and live?
-The difference in the answer to these two questions shows us how much the evil one has robbed us.
-Many of us have been exposed to God's Word for years but have little to show for it.
+How much of God's word have you heard over the years at home, in church and school, through reading and teaching?
+How much of God's word do you know and live?
+The difference in the answer to these two questions shows us how much the evil one has robbed us of.
+Many of us have been exposed to God's word for years but have little to show for it.
 The devil has literally robbed us blind.
 We don't even report it to the authorities or call for help.
-We merely resign ourselves to Satan daily robbing us of the Word of life.
+We merely resign ourselves to Satan daily robbing us of the word of life.

 Prayer: Jesus, I've been robbed several thousand times.
 Please recover the stolen goods.

 Promise: "Honor your father and your mother, that you may have a long life in the land which the Lord, your God, is giving you." —Ex 20:12

 Praise: St. Bridget's sanctity touched the richest in her society, and her charity touched the poorest.

 Reference: (For related teaching, order our leaflet, Spiritual Warfare.)

 Nihil Obstat: Reverend Robert L. Hagedorn, November 28, 1998

 Imprimatur: †Most Reverend Carl K. Moeddel, Vicar General and Auxiliary Bishop of the Archdiocese of Cincinnati, December 1, 1998